Access the Series: Enrolling now in The Estate Registry. →

 1. In a medium stainless steel saucepan over medium-low heat, combine the caramels, 4 tablespoons of butter, and sweetened condensed milk.

-2. Stir continuously for approximately 5 minutes until the caramels are entirely melted and the emulsion is smooth and glossy.
+2. Stir continuously for approximately 5 minutes until the caramels are entirely melted and the sauce is smooth and glossy.

 3. Remove from heat and set aside.